snoopspy/gtrace/README.md

 - include gtrace.h
 - call gtrace function.
-- if you would like to change gtrace config, call gtrace_init function.
+- if you would like to change gtrace config, call gtrace_open function.

 *example1*